 “Benedictine Scholar” is an honorary designation conferred upon undergraduate students at graduation.
-Those so honored have, at a minimum, met each of the following six special requirements:
+Those so honored have, at a minimum, met each of the following seven special requirements:

 Scholars students are also expected to remain in good standing within the program while progressing toward graduation.